powersync-ja/powersync.dart/packages/powersync/README.md

 Direct access to the synchronous `CommonDatabase` (`sqlite.Database` equivalent for web) connection is not available. `computeWithDatabase` is not available on web.

 Multiple tab support is not yet available.
 Using multiple tabs will break.

-#### Known Issues

-The `powersync.updateSchema` method currently does not allow for the schema to be updated after client initialization.